Free • Fast • Privacy-first

 CSS animations use @keyframes to create complex animations with multiple steps and can run automatically.
 CSS transitions are simpler and animate between two states (typically triggered by hover or class changes).
 Animations offer more control over the animation sequence, timing, and direction.

-What are best practices for using CSS animations?
+What are the performance best practices for CSS animations?